 Choristers also take part in recordings, live TV and radio broadcasts, and international tours.

-All choristers are educated at St Peter’s School and their fees are subsidised by the Dean and Chapter of York Minster, with a minimum subsidy of 60%, to ensure that all children have the opportunity to join the choir.
+All choristers are educated at St Peter’s School and their fees are subsidised by the Dean and Chapter of York Minster.
+For all choristers, 60% of the school fee is paid by York Minster.

 Playing and listening to music is an elemental part of being fully human and the skills developed go beyond the musical to those needed for life.